voronianski/react-swipe/README.md

     -  `container: ?Object`
     -  `wrapper: ?Object`
     -  `child: ?Object`
-- Regular props as `className`, `id` for root component are supported
+- regular props as `className`, `id` for root component are also supported

 ### Re-rendering